joomcode/smuggler/README.md

 apply plugin: "io.mironov.smuggler"
 ```
 Some **important** notes:
-- Only android gradle plugin 1.5.0 and up is supported.
+- Smuggler plugin must be applied **after** android plugin.
 - In case you have a mutli-module project and want to use `AutoParceable`, you have to add `smuggler-plugin` to each module.
-- Smuggler plugin must be applied **after** android plugin.

 # Supported types
 - Primitive types: `boolean`, `byte`, `char`, `double`, `float`, `int`, `long`, `short`